benglines/immerse/_pages/log.md

   *
  -->

-### Week 16: 9 AUGUST 2021
+### Week 17: 16 AUGUST 2021

 #### Goals
-* Build open source SpyDrNet-TMR repo
+* Release SpyDrNet-TMR
+* Allow for command line input for SpyDrNet-TMR
-* Change SpyDrNet-SHREC to some how depend on SpyDrNet-TMR
+* Change SpyDrNet-SHREC to depend on SpyDrNet-TMR

 #### Daily Updates